taufik-nurrohman/markdown/README.md

 ### Idea: Embed Syntax

 The [CommonMark specification for automatic links](https://spec.commonmark.org/0.30#autolinks) doesn’t limit specific types of URL protocols.
-It just specifies the format so we can take advantage of the automatic link syntax to render it as a kind of “embed syntax”, which you can then turn it into a chunk of HTML elements.
+It just specifies the pattern so we can take advantage of the automatic link syntax to render it as a kind of “embed syntax”, which you can then turn it into a chunk of HTML elements.

 I’m sure this idea has never been done before and that’s why I want to be the first to mention it.
 But I’m not going to